Parker H. French: A Nicaraguan filibuster, many scams and a sad end

 He launched a Sacramento newspaper, was shot in a bar (in the leg), and decked a former governor in a fistfight, in spite of being a very short, slight, one-armed man.
 He practiced law with a fellow member of the 1854 legislature and others.
 The legislator was a Whig from San Jose named Freeman Shanks McKinney.
 McKinney was executed while serving in Henry A. Crabb's Mexican filibuster.
 Two of French's cases were heard by the State Supreme Court, one, with McKinney, was a successful land dispute against James Lick, the other an unsuccessful attempt with Frederick Hall to make San Jose the state capital.
 He left the newspaper in other hands the same year, 1855, to join William Walker in Walker's doomed Nicaraguan filibuster.
 In Nicaragua he promoted himself from Captain to Colonel and served as "Minister of Hacienda," which amounted to being Secretary of the Treasury.
 Walker appointed him Minister Plenipotentiary to the United States, but President Pierce refused his credentials.
 This did not prevent him from living for months in luxury hotel suites and entertaining the press and politicians with cigars and champagne.

 After some legal problems relating to recruiting volunteers for the Nicaraguan filibuster, he returned to Nicaragua in March 1856, only to be sent away by Walker.
 Things then started gradually to unravel for Parker French.
 He lectured on Walker, purporting to raise money for him.
 He was in Minnesota with his family for a few months in 1856, buying and then selling at least one newspaper and promoting a land development scheme.
 Christopher Columbus Andrews discovered French in October 1856 living at a stagecoach inn at Watab, Minnesota: "Mr. French came to Watab a few week ago with a company of mechanics, and has been rushing the place ahead with great zeal.
 He appears to make a good impression on the people of the town."
 A wealthy Bostonian reported that French cheated him in a deal involving the selling of two ships to the Navy.
 There was some unsavory business connected to ginseng.
 He launched a "Black Republican" (anti-slavery) paper in San Francisco that died after three issues in 1857.
-He got into trouble in New Orleans over a fake opium shipment.
-He was arrested by federal authorities in Connecticut and imprisoned in Fort Warren in Boston on charges of spying for the Confederacy.
-After an extensive investigation with considerable circumstantial evidence implicating French as a Knight of the Golden Circle and a Confederate agent the investigating officer recommended that French should be released; no definitive case of spying or treason could be mounted.
+In 1860 French got into trouble in New Orleans over a fake opium shipment.